Home

 The Difference Between Skype vs. Zoom

-This popular Microsoft offering isn’t the only video call and VoIP application available for personal and business calls.
+This popular Microsoft offering isn’t the only video and VoIP application available for personal and business calls.
 Zoom is another popular option that offers clear video and convenient features.

 Skype may be a better option if you’re looking for a personal conversation tool since it currently has more worldwide users.
 Larger business plans are part of the Microsoft Teams package, which includes additional services for your convenience.